Squaar/FileTransfer/readme.md

 Client
 ======
-client [server] [port] [relay] [garbleChance] [options]
+client [server] [port] [relay] [relayPort] [clientPort] [garbleChance] [options]

 - server - Where you want to send files to.
 Defaults to localhost.
 - port - The port the server is listening to.
-Defaults to 54321.
+Defaults to 54323.
 - relay - Address of relay to send files through.
 Enter "none" to use no relay.
 Defaults to none.
+- relayPort - The port the relay is running on.
+Defaults to 54322
+- clientPort - The port that this client is to run on.
+Defaults to 54324
-- garbleChance - the chance (%) that the relay will garble the data in the packet.
+- garbleChance - the chance (%) that the relay will garble/drop/dupe/delay the data in the packet.
 This will only work if a relay is being used!
 Defaults to 0.

 Options -